 The new features and modern interface have seen tremendous success in the market, according to Hochtritt.
 “Our new GUI has been well accepted by our clients, with great feedback on the swipe gestures and clean interface.
 We’re able to deliver a highly responsive and modern feel to our products — a direct result of the efficiency of the Storyboard runtime applications.”

 The Alliance team takes advantage of Storyboard’s priority support program and professional services team, working together to eliminate any development barriers and reduce time to release.
 The combination has proved very effective in meeting Alliance's goal of delivering continuous UX innovations to their customers.

 “Storyboard has transformed our slow and cumbersome GUI development process to a slick and effective way to scale UX development across products,” said Hochtritt.
-“Supported by Crank’s Professional Services team, we’ve successfully launched different brands, opened up new revenue opportunities for our customers, and continued to lead the commercial laundry solutions market.”
+“Supported by AMETEK Crank’s Professional Services team, we’ve successfully launched different brands, opened up new revenue opportunities for our customers, and continued to lead the commercial laundry solutions market.”